 A relevant shortcut is an app-specific action the user hasn't performed, that includes relevancy information like location and time of day.
 These shortcuts are presented intelligently at appropriate times and places on the Siri face on Apple Watch.

 For developer guidance, see Defining Relevant Shortcuts for Your App.

 Design long-lived shortcuts.
 Avoid offering shortcuts that are date-specific or associated with temporary data.
-For example, a travel app probably shouldn’t have shortcuts for showing specific itineraries.
-A better shortcut might be one that shows the user’s upcoming trips.
+For example, a travel app probably shouldn’t offer a shortcut for each specific itinerary.
+A better shortcut would let people choose from all of their upcoming trips using follow-up questions.

-Make sure shortcuts aren’t context-specific.
+Provide shortcuts that aren’t limited by context.
 People can run shortcuts in different ways, at different times, and using different devices.
-A shortcut should run successfully and be a great experience regardless of how, when, and where it's initiated.
+A shortcut runs successfully and is a great experience regardless of how, when, and where it's initiated.
 For example, a workout app shouldn't donate an End workout shortcut because it would be a bad experience if the shortcut is suggested when the user isn't working out.

 Don’t request user permission to use Siri before offering Siri Shortcuts in your app.
 If your app supports only Siri Shortcuts, you don’t need to get permission to use Siri before letting users create and use shortcuts.
 Asking for permission creates user friction and could discourage people from using your app's shortcuts.

 Use system intents when available.
 If a built-in SiriKit intent represents your shortcut’s purpose, adopt that intent instead of defining your own custom intent.
 For example, if you’d like to offer a shortcut for sending a message, adopt INSendMessageIntent.
 If you’d like to offer a shortcut for playing media, adopt INPlayMediaIntent.